marek-siemieniuk-morawski/twilio-conversations-demo-react/README.md

 6. **Copy URL** from the "kebab" three dot menu next to it and and use it as `REACT_APP_CREATE_CONVERSATION_SCOPED_WEBHOOK_URL` .env variable below.
 7. Click **Deploy All**.

+## Setting up Close Conversation

+Update the `REACT_APP_CLOSE_CONVERSATION_URL` in the `.env` file to point to a valid Twilio Function that will close the conversation.

 ## Setting up Push Notifications

 This demo app uses Firebase for processing notifications.
 This setup is optional.
 Note: Support may be limited for some browsers.